apace100/origins-docs/docs/guides/data/define_origin.md

 Now, our newly created _Supermorph_ origin should show up, along with a nice slimeball icon, in the list.

 However, the origin still doesn't display a correct name or description.
-One way to fix that is by adding a [resource pack](https://minecraft.gamepedia.com/Resource_Pack) as well, with a translation for the language you're playing in (probably `en_us.json`):
+One way to fix that is by adding a [Resource Pack](https://minecraft.gamepedia.com/Resource_Pack) as well, with a translation for the language you're playing in (probably `en_us.json`):
 ```json
 {
 	"origin.originsuperpack.supermorph.name": "Supermorph",